ambitus/pyracf/resource/standard/extract.md

 #### 📄 Description

-Extract a **general resource** profile's data.
+Extract a **general resource profile's** data.

 #### 📥 Parameters
 * `resource`<br>
-  The name of the **resource** profile being extracted.
+  The name of the **general resource profile** being extracted.

 * `class_name`<br>
   The name of the **class** the resource profile being extracted belongs to.

 * `segments`<br>
-  A dictionary of segments to extract.
-Each segment must be a boolean value where `True` indicates that the segment should be extracted and `False` indicates that the segment should not be extracted.
-Any segments omitted from the dictionary will not be extracted.
+  A list of segments to extract.
+Any segments omitted from the list will not be extracted.
 The base sgement is included always.

 * `profile_only`<br>
   When set to `True`, only the extracted profile will be returned instead of returning the entire **Security Result dictionary**.